Principle of Leishman Stain

 - Solution B: Na2HPO4 9.5 g/L

 Add 50.8 mL of solution A to 49.2 mL of solution B to obtain pH 6.8

 - Cover blood film completely with the Leishman stain using a Pasteur pipette and wait for 2-3 minutes.
 Approximately 3 mL of stain is required to stain a single slide.

 - Add an equal volume of phosphate buffer onto the slide (stain:buffer ratio = 1:1).
 Use a Pasteur pipette to blow gently over the slide to completely mix the stain and buffer.
 DO NOT touch the stain using the Pasteur pipette.

 - Leave the slide to stain for 15-20 minutes.

 - Remove the stain with slow running tap water.
 Wipe the back portion of the slide and the edges dry using Kim wipes without touching the blood smear.

 - Dry the slide with a hair dryer on low speed.

-- Mount the slide using depex and cover the smear with a cover slip.
+- Mount the slide with Depex and cover the zone of morphology with a cover slip.